Kauflabet: Kauflabet (19th-century)

 The following rules are based on Meyer (1850):

-The game is played by between 2 and 5 players using a 32-card, French- or German-suited pack.
+The game is played by 2 to 5 players using a 32-card, French- or German-suited pack.
 Deal and play are anticlockwise.
 The dealer antes an agreed stake to the pot that must be divisible by four.
 He then deals four cards each and turns the next for trump.
 Beginning with forehand, players now announce in turn whether they will play or pass.
 If they pass, they lay away their cards and take no further part in the current deal.
 If they play, they may exchange their 'bad cards' (cartes fausses) with the dealer who replenishes their hands from the talon.

 Forehand leads to the first trick and players must follow suit or, failing that, play a trump.
 A player who cannot follow must trump or overtrump if able.
 The trick is won by the highest trump or, if no trumps are played, the highest card of the led suit.
 The trick winner leads to the next until all four tricks are played.
 Cards rank in their natural order except that the trump Jack is the highest card and the Jack of the same colour is the second-highest.
 If German-suited cards are used, Acorns pair with Leaves and Hearts with Bells.

 Each trick taken is worth a quarter of the stake or, if there are bêtes, a quarter of the pot.
 Anyone who fails to take a trick is Bête and pays a penalty equal to the stake or the contents of the pot and the next game is played for that plus the new stake.